 - The amount and frequency of insulin injections will be determined by your veterinarian.
 Most cats will need an injection every 12 hours.

 - Follow-up visits: the dosage will be reevaluated with further blood testing

 - Not enough insulin: extra drinking, eating and urination

 - Too much insulin: lethargy, stumbling and shivering

 Cats with diabetes must eat regularly to guard against insulin overdose, but be careful to control the amount of food your cat eats to prevent obesity.

 While there is no way known to prevent type 1 diabetes, proper weight management can reduce the likelihood of developing type 2 diabetes.

-The prognosis for a diabetic cat depends on your commitment to treat the disease, good communication between you and your veterinarian, and good control of the blood glucose with appropriate diet and dose of insulin.
+The prognosis for a diabetic cat depends on your commitment to treat the disease, good communication between you and your veterinarian, and good control of the blood glucose with an appropriate diet and dose of insulin.

-With a strict diet, insulin and exercise, your cat can be happy and live a healthy life, even with diabetes.
+With a strict diet, insulin, and exercise, your cat can be happy and live a healthy life, even with diabetes.